andre-anan-gilbert/Twitter-Sentiment-Analysis/README.md

 Resources:
-- The final project presentation can be found [here](https://github.com/Andre-Gilbert/Twitter-Sentiment-Analysis/blob/main/docs/Presentation.pdf) T
+- The final project presentation can be found [here](https://github.com/Andre-Gilbert/Twitter-Sentiment-Analysis/blob/main/docs/Presentation.pdf)
 - The screen cast is available in 4K on [youtube](https://youtu.be/aHeO7L6s5TM).

 ## Contributors